-The principal and both vice principals are new to the school since the previous inspection.
-Senior leaders have not evaluated the work of the school.
-However, they do have a realistic view of the school and recognize the key issues to be addressed.
-New, inexperienced teachers to the school are provided with a mentor to support their professional development.
+PS6: Leadership and management 6.2 Self evaluation & improvement Internal Evaluations Elements External Evaluations 6.2.1 The principal and both vice principals are new to the school since the previous inspection.
+Senior Processes for self evaluation leaders have not evaluated the work of the school.
+However, they 6.2.2 do have a realistic view of the Monitoring and evaluation of teaching and learning school and recognize the key issues to be addressed.
+New, inexperienced teachers to the 6.2.3 school are provided with a mentor to support their professional Processes and impact of improvement planning development.
 Teachers identify their own growth plans.
-These are submitted to senior and middle leaders who provide internal professional development.
+These are 6.2.4 submitted to senior and middle leaders who provide internal Improvement over time professional development.
 External trainers have not been used due to global pandemic restrictions.
 Middle leaders conduct 'walk throughs,' at regular intervals.
 The feedback provided to teachers from these visits is not sufficiently focused on student outcomes.
 Senior leaders evaluate a third of their teaching staff each year.
 Senior leaders listen to, and act on, parental concerns about the quality of teaching.
 Where incompetency is identified, contracts are terminated.
 The school development plan is based on the recommendations from the previous inspection.
 There are appropriate time scales, required resources, and the personnel responsible for achieving the targets and monitoring the progress are identified.
 However, senior leaders have only recently, (April 2022), begun to monitor and address the targets within the school development plan.
 As a result, progress against the targets has not been rapid.
 There has been limited progress in addressing the recommendations of the previous inspection, in part due to the impact of the global pandemic.
 There have also been changes to the senior leadership team.
 Some improvements are evident, as in attainment and progress in Arabic as a second language in the junior and senior high phases of the school.
 The high standards of health and safety, including child